-Use a sharp razor blade to remove parts of the plant to be used for dieffenbachia propagation, and always make sure to discard this razor blade after use to prevent the spread of irritating chemicals.
-Cut the tips from the end of the plant, or look for shoots coming from the main stem that you can use.
+Use a sharp razor blade to remove parts of the plant to be used for dieffenbachia propagation and always make sure to discard this razor blade after use to prevent the spread of irritating chemicals.
+Cut the tips from the end of the plant or look for shoots coming from the main stem.

-If your plant is becoming overgrown and has dropped so many leaves that you have a bare stem, slice this stem into 2-inch pieces and use these for propagation.
+If your plant is overgrown and has dropped so many leaves that you have a bare stem, slice this stem into 2 inch (5 cm.) pieces and use these for propagation.
 Just make sure to keep the stems right side up, as the roots will only grow if you stick the right end of the stem in the rooting medium.

 Moisten the cut end of the cutting or the bottom end of the stem piece and dip it in a spoonful of rooting hormone powder.
 Tap the cutting gently to remove any excess powder.
 Make a small hole in the planting medium with a pencil and place the powdered stem end in the hole.
 Push the medium up against the stem to hold it in place.
 Repeat with all the other pieces of stem you wish to root.

 Keep the cuttings moist, but not wet, and place the planter in a warm, dim spot.
-Depending on the variety of dieffenbachia plant you own, you should see new roots growing in 3 to 8 weeks.
+Depending on the variety of dieffenbachia plant you own, you should see new roots growing in three to eight weeks.
 Wait until you have new green shoots growing before transplanting the baby plants to new containers.